-The General Authority of Zakat and Tax ("GAZT") issued Zakat assessment for the years 2006 to 2008 and claimed additional Zakat and Withholding tax differences of SR 90.4 million in addition to delay penalty.
-The case was under review at Board of Grievance ("BOG").
-In compliance with the appeal procedures and without admitting the liability, the Company submitted a bank guarantee and paid under protest the withholding tax (WHT) difference.
+The General Authority of Zakat and Tax ("GAZT") issued Zakat assessment for the years 2006 to 2008 and claimed additional Zakat and Withholding tax (WHT) of SAR 90.4 million in addition to delay fines on the WHT.
+In compliance with the appeal procedures and without admitting the liability, EEC submitted a bank guarantee and paid under protest the WHT difference.

-The BOG did not accept the grievance on the Zakat case from the formal point of view.
-The Company filed a plea to the Royal court requesting the BOG to reconsider the verdict and restudy the case.
-The plea was not accepted by the BOG and they maintained the previous decision.
+The BOG did not accept the grievance on the Zakat from the "form" point of view.
+EEC filed a plea to the Royal court requesting the BOG to reconsider the verdict and restudy the case.
+The BOG did not accept the plea and they maintained the previous decision.

-During 2019, the GAZT has issued a letter for collection of additional Zakat liability of SR 86.6 million.
-The Company has settled 20% of the total liability in the year 2019 and 43% of the total liability subsequent to year end.
-Furthermore, the GAZT has agreed to allow four monthly installments to pay the balance Zakat liability.
+During 2019, the GAZT has issued letter for collection of additional Zakat liability of SR 86.6 million related to the years 2006 to 2008.
+EEC has settled 20% and 43% of the total liability in the year 2019 and 2020 respectively.
+Furthermore, the GAZT has agreed to allow the payment of balance liability in instalments.

 The WHT case was also under the review at the BOG.
-A decision was issued supporting the Company's objection related to delay fine.
+A decision was issued supporting EEC's objection related to delay fine.
 The GAZT has filed an appeal with the Royal court against the BOG's decision in respect of delay fine, which is pending adjudication.

-The Company has settled the additional Zakat liabilities and finalized assessments for the years 2009 to 2011.
-The Company has filed the Zakat returns for the years up to 2018 and obtained the Zakat certificates.
+EEC has settled the additional Zakat liabilities and finalized assessments for the years 2009 to 2011.
+The Company has filed the returns of the years 2012, 2013 and 2019.
+The GAZT has issued zakat certificate for 2019 valid until 30 April 2021.